18. Uncertainty and sensitivity#

 [17]:

-IRR, utility_cost = model.metrics
+IRR, utility_cost = model.indicators

 metric_index = IRR.index